Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 }

-Then in the Dwg_LedOff.cpp file add
+In the Dwg_LedOff.cpp file add

-extern void setLedOff();
+extern void turnLedOff();

 bool Dwg_LedOff::processDwgCmds() {